Why does my Cat attack my Legs

 Provide the cat with a stimulating environment

-If the reason that the cat bites your feet is boredom and lack of activity, then you should provide more games and walks for your pet.
+If the cat bites your feet is boredom and lacks activity, you should provide more games and walks for your pet.
 Regularly provide the cat with new objects to explore, such as empty cardboard boxes.
-You can also place climbing complexes such as cat trees or scratching posts in the cat’s favorite places so that it can climb and play on them.
+You can also place climbing complexes such as cat trees or scratching posts in the cat’s favorite places to climb and play on them.

 If the cat feels comfortable outside, you can buy or build an enclosure for it so that it can safely play in it in your garden.